etkndr/gettogether/backend/README.md

 Create and return a new image for an event specified by id.

 * Require Authentication: true
-* Require proper authorization: Current User must be an attendee of the event
+* Require proper authorization: Current User must be an attendee, host, or co-host of the event
 * Request
   * Method: POST
-  * URL: /events/:id/image
+  * URL: /api/events/:eventId/images
   * Headers:
     * Content-Type: application/json
   * Body: